 Percent of U.S. Study Abroad Students by Host Region

-An overwhelming majority of U.S. study abroad takes place in Europe with 40 percent of students studying in just five countries, the United Kingdom, Italy, Spain, France, and Germany.
+An overwhelming majority of U.S. study abroad takes place in Europe with 44 percent of students studying in just five countries, Spain, Italy, the United Kingdom, France, and Ireland.

 U.S. Students Abroad